 It isn't necessary to have the proceeds of the sale of your home in hand to buy a new one - your mortgage broker can explain bridge financing and other options to you.
 In our experience, when your home sells, you will find the right one.
 And you'll be one step ahead of the great majority of buyers out there.
-You will have been working with a Realtor to sell your home, so you'll have gained a tremendous edge & knowledge of the market.Back to top
+Also, once you'll work with a Realtor to sell your home, you'll gain a tremendous edge and knowledge of the market.Back to top

 What's a CMA?

 A Comparative Market Analysis is a comprehensive report we provide to clients who are thinking about selling, detailing the recent area market activity using the most up to date statistics.
 It provides the basis for an accurate suggested listing price designed to sell your home for the best price the market will bear.Back to top

 For Sale By Owner is always an option - it means selling your home on your own, without using a real estate professional.
 While we don't recommend undertaking this complicated, expensive process on your own, we will be happy to send you a free report of do's and don'ts when selling your home by yourself.Back to top

 Do I have to put a For Sale sign on my lawn?

 We recommend it!
 You'd be surprised how many people contact us for more information after just driving by the house.
 It also gives the locals a chance to put the word out about your selling.
 Finally, we attach colourful, informative flyers to an info-box on your sign to get interested parties excited about the amazing features inside and letting them know how to get in touch.Back to top

 Is a public open house really necessary or effective?

 We have definitely seen deals come through from interested parties who attended the open house.
 While an open house alone is an insufficient marketing strategy, it's an important part of the overall marketing plan - generating a buzz of interest over the property and minimizing hassle to you by giving everyone a concentrated opportunity to visit your home.Back to top